NicosNicolaou16/PercentagesWithAnimationCompose/README.md

 Compose views and animations, including linear, circular, circle, and gradient circle percentages. <br />
 Your support is greatly appreciated, and I would be grateful if you could share your feedback. <br />

-The library contain/features:
+The library contains the following features:

-- Linear Percentage
+- Linear Percentage.
-- Circular Percentage
+- Circular Percentage.
-- Circle Percentage
+- Circle Percentage.
-- Gradient Circle Percentage
+- Gradient Circle Percentage.

-... with customizations.
+- All with customizable options.

 ### Versioning